 Commercial application of NCCI.
 Many commercial payers take advantage of NCCI rules, or a subset of them, in their own claim processing routines.

 Claim edits libraries are not all the same.
 Quadax clients have an edge when it comes to claim processing because of the Quadax EDG: the Edits & Documentation Group.
-The work of the EDG differentiates Quadax as the leader in claim editing because of its diligence to provide each of the five claim edits library essentials discussed in the free e-book, “Five Must-Haves for Your Claim Edits Library.”
-Request a copy today to read about the other four Must-Haves and learn more about the Quadax EDG.
+The work of the EDG differentiates Quadax as the leader in claim editing because of its diligence to provide each of the five claim edits library essentials discussed in the e-book.

-Keep your cash flow engine running at peak efficiency and optimal performance with the powerful claim edits library of Xpeditor, diligently maintained by the Quadax EDG, can help you achieve the best possible revenue outcome!
+Is your cash flow engine running at peak efficiency and optimal performance?
+Let us show you how the powerful claim edits library of Xpeditor, diligently maintained by the Quadax EDG, can help you achieve the best possible revenue outcome!